saylerb/mac-playbook/README.md

   * Currently doing an `ignore_error`, but need to find a way around this
 * Automate installation of color profile for iTerm
 * Automate installation of Quiver
-* Include Java installation stuff in the main.yml
 * Improve nvm installation.
 Add nvm load in bashrc.
 * Need to source zshrc after to get it to work